Vietnam.vn - Nền tảng quảng bá Việt Nam

 ANTD.VN - According to UOB experts, slowing growth and geopolitical risks will put pressure on commodity prices, but gold will continue to benefit from safe-haven demand.

-Crude oil and copper are set for another tough year.
+Crude oil and copper will have another tough year

 Mr. Heng Koon How, Head of Market Strategy, Global Economics and Market Research, UOB Singapore, 2024 is a difficult and challenging year for the world's major commodities.

 Brent crude peaked at around $90 a barrel in the second quarter and has since fallen to around $75.
-Copper — another gauge of global economic health — peaked at just under $11,000 a tonne in the second quarter and fell to $9,000 a tonne in December.
+Copper – another gauge of the health of the world economy – peaked at just under $11,000 a tonne in the second quarter and fell to $9,000 a tonne in December.

-The expert said that the volatility in Brent crude oil prices and copper prices are both signs of the increasingly challenging global economic landscape.
+The expert said the volatility in Brent crude oil prices and copper prices is a sign of the increasingly challenging global economic landscape.

-With an output of about 13.5 million barrels per day, the United States is now the world's largest crude oil producer, producing about 50% more per day than Saudi Arabia.
+With an output of about 13.5 million barrels per day, the United States is now the world's largest producer of crude oil, producing about 50% more per day than Saudi Arabia.

-With growth slowing from both China and the Eurozone, the outlook for global energy demand has been continuously downgraded by OPEC.
-As a result, the threat of oversupply has sent Brent crude prices falling further.
+With growth slowing from both China and the Eurozone, the outlook for global energy demand has been repeatedly downgraded by OPEC, thus the threat of oversupply has sent Brent crude prices further lower.

-UOB experts do not rule out the risk of Brent crude falling below US$70 if the second Trump administration significantly increases tariffs on China and the world in 2025.
+UOB experts do not rule out the risk of Brent crude falling below US$70 if a second Trump administration significantly increases tariffs on China and globally by 2025.

-As for copper prices, a commodity that is seen as a proxy for economic health, currently struggling just below $9,000 a tonne by the end of 2024, it is signaling that the health of the global economy will weaken further by 2025.
+For copper prices, the commodity that is supposed to predict the health of the economy, currently struggling just below $9,000 a tonne by the end of 2024, is signaling that the health of the global economy will continue to weaken further by 2025.

 Copper prices, in particular, have reacted strongly to concerns about China’s economic slowdown.
 With Chinese industrial activity yet to pick up significantly, copper stocks on major exchanges around the world have increased.
 Immediate demand for the commodity has also shown signs of weakening.

-“Therefore, we have a negative outlook on copper and see copper prices sliding to $7,500/t by end-2025,” UOB experts forecast.
+“Therefore, we have a negative outlook on copper and see copper prices sliding to USD 7,500/t by end-2025,” UOB experts forecast.

 However, the expert said the medium- to long-term prospects for these two commodities could be completely different.
 For Brent crude, any escalation in the Middle East could reduce crude supply and push prices higher.